lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

         *   `/view_global_docs` (DM): Admin lists all global documents (ID, title).
         *   `/edit_global_doc <document_id>` (DM): Admin edits a global document.
 Bot may initiate a conversation for new content.
 Updates `raw_content` and re-processes for vector DB.
         *   `/delete_global_doc <document_id>` (DM): Admin deletes a global document.
 Removes from `Document` table and vector DB.
-    *   **FR7.2 (User):** `/ask <question>` or `/ask <proposal_id> <question>` command (DM): User asks a question.
+    *   **FR7.2 (User):** `/ask <question>` or `/ask <proposal_id> <question>` command (DM):
+        *   User asks a natural language question.
+        *   The bot will first attempt to understand if the question pertains to existing proposals or general context documents.
+        *   **If proposal-related:**
+            *   The bot will use an LLM to extract structured filters (like status, dates, type) and content keywords from the question.
+            *   It will query the database for proposals matching the structured filters.
+            *   It will perform a semantic search on indexed proposal titles and descriptions (in a vector DB) for proposals matching content keywords, further refining based on the structured filter results.
+            *   The bot will synthesize an answer using an LLM based on the matching proposals and DM it to the user.
+        *   **If general document-related (existing RAG behavior):**
             *   Bot embeds question, retrieves relevant chunks from vector DB.
 If `proposal_id` is provided, prioritize documents linked to that proposal.
 If multi-channel RAG becomes a feature, context searching might also be scoped by channel.
             *   Bot uses LLM (e.g., GPT) with retrieved context + question to generate an answer.
             *   Bot DMs answer to user, citing sources (e.g., document name/link, or "From the context provided for Proposal X") and showing relevant snippets.
+        *   *(The bot should aim to provide a coherent answer even if the query is ambiguous, potentially asking for clarification or stating its interpretation).*

     *   **FR7.3 (User - Viewing Context Documents):**
         *   `/view_docs` command (DM): Lists all authorized channels the bot is configured with, showing channel names and IDs.